ralic/ccna60d/chapter09.md

 5. How can you verify ACL statistics per interface (name the command)?
 6. How do you apply an ACL to an interface?

+##第九天问题的答案

+1. False.
+You can only configure a single ACL on an interface per direction.
+2. A router won’t filter traffic it generated itself.
+3. `0.0.31.255`.
+4. access-class .
+5. Issue the show ip access-list interface command.
+6. Issue the `ip access-group <ACL_name> [in|out]` command.